 But here’s what they’re forgetting: Kids are not just miniature adults.
 They are growing and developing and need lots of space and time to process who they are and what they want to become.
-And until they are fully grown, they need unstructured summer time to help them discover that.
+And they need unstructured summer time to help them discover that.

 School is much more comprehensive than it used to be.